you might not have considered —

 I like to finish these group photos around an hour before the ceremony.
 This adds cushion to the timeline in case of any morning delays; it also allows you to be out of sight while your guests are arriving and for you to have this moment with your close friends and family.

 After the ceremony, we’ll take any remaining family portraits, or large group shots if you want those.
 It’s always fun for you to go straight to your cocktail hour at this time, though!

 About an hour before sunset, we’ll check in on the timeline and plan when I should grab you for a few quick portraits outside.
 This usually happens around 30 minutes before sunset.

 As the night is drawing to a close, I don’t often recommend more than an hour of open dance coverage.
 If you have a special exit that you want documented, I’ll usually take a break and hang out until that time.

 * An example summer wedding day could look something like this:

 Toasts, cake & DANCES

 DANCE FLOOR OPEN

-10:00 End Coverage
+10:00 End PHOTOGRAPHY